Table of contents

 Download the guide to retrieve and print your registration confirmation.

-Get workshop scores
+Get atelier scores

 It’s a good idea to mark all scores with your first and last name, and to provide a pocket or binder to keep everything organized.

-Before the festival: workshop scores are available for purchase on the Editions website: www.editionsacoeurjoie.fr.
+Before the festival: atelier scores are available for purchase on the Editions website: www.editionsacoeurjoie.fr.
 Scores will be shipped by June 30.
 Orders placed from the beginning of July will be waiting for you at the reception desk on July 30, or at the Editions boutique during the festival (located in the Village des Choralies).

-On July 30, at the Espace Culturel, only on presentation of your badge, i.e. after registering with the Enrolment Department, you will be able to purchase the scores for your workshop and, in the case of the “1 Jour 1 Thème” workshop, the complete set of 8 days.
+On July 30, at the Espace Culturel, only on presentation of your badge, i.e. after registering with the Enrolment Department, you will be able to purchase the scores for your atelier and, in the case of the “1 Jour 1 Thème” workshop, the complete set of 8 days.

 From July 31 at the “Village des Choralies